 NOTE: I’m not gonna cover here all the benefits of using digital resistance.
 I’ve already covered that in my article “tonal digital weight“, which I recommend you read.

-(which is important for me because I use Tonal gym not only with myself but also with my clients).
+(This is important for me because I use Tonal gym not only with myself but also with my clients.)

 Tonal Vs Oxefit XS1 Advanced Training Modes

 Tonal and Oxefit XS1 uses software with similar advanced training modes that utilize digital resistance to automatically adjust the weight depending on your type of workout and fitness goals.